This review will cover:

-1. Stainless steel construction
+1. the stainless steel construction

 The second thing I noticed, after the excruciating pain, was just how heavy this machine is: it weighs an impressive 32kg, or 72 pounds.
 It is quite large for a counter-top machine and you will need to make sure that you have enough room in your kitchen to store it: the dimensions are 20 x 14 x 12.2 inches.

-It doesn’t always follow that a best selling item is a quality one but I do think that it is useful to look at what other ice cream enthusiasts are up to when deciding which ice cream machine to buy.
+It doesn’t always follow that a best selling item is a good one but I think it’s useful having a look at what other ice cream enthusiasts are up to when deciding which ice cream machine to buy.

 - Cuisinart ICE 30BC Pure Indulgence 2-Quart Automatic Frozen Yogurt, Sorbet, and Ice Cream Maker